serokell/blog-posts/TON Contest/article.md

 in Fift.
 We could have chosen any other language for our CLI, but we thought it would be interesting to try Fift and see how it works for us in this case.

-In retrospect we can say that we don’t really see any good reasons to prefer Fift to other well-established and supported languages with good libraries and tooling.
+In retrospect, we can say that we don’t really see any good reasons to prefer Fift to other well-established and supported languages with good libraries and tooling.
 Programming in a stack-based language is unnecessarily hard and is especially bad due to Fift’s lack of static types – keeping track of your